pkjamadagni2023/google-cloud/Google_Cloud_Engineer.md

 3. .
 We can have the sample application hosted on multiple regions to avoid downtime
 4. Regions - Specific geographic location to host the resources
 5. Advantages of Regions
-	- High availability
+	- High availability.
-	- Low latency
+	- Low latency.
-	- Global footprint (Serve customers residing on different side of the globe)
+	- Global footprint (Serve customers residing on different side of the globe).
-	- Adhrerence to Govt regulations (Data stored only in the specific region)
+	- Adherence to Govt regulations (Data stored only in the specific region).
-6. Within region if high availability is requires then Zones can be added
+6. Within region if high availability is requires then Zones can be added.
-7. Each Region -> 3 or more Zones -> One or more discrete clusters (physical infra within a data center)
+7. Each Region -> 3 or more Zones -> One or more discrete clusters (physical infra within a data center).
-8. Zones in a region are connected to low latency links (If application is on Z1. and DB is Z2. still low latency can be achieved)
+8. Zones in a region are connected to low latency links (If application is on Z1. and DB is Z2. still low latency can be achieved).
 ----------------------------------------------------------------------------------------------------------------------------

 GCE (GOOGLE COMPUTE ENGINE)